-Buying new appliances from a physical store or over the Internet can be quickly become a challenge when you consider the huge variety of styles, colours and features that are on offer today.
-The task gets even more difficult when you really want an appliance that not only meets your aesthetic needs, but also fits into your life ethos of saving energy (and the planet) wherever possible.
+Buying new appliances from a physical store or over the Internet can quickly become a challenge when you consider the huge variety of styles, colors, and features that are on offer today.
+The task gets even more difficult when you really want an appliance that not only meets your aesthetic needs but also fits into your life ethos of saving energy (and the planet) wherever possible.

 Dishwashers that were constructed in the 90s and are still in use today cannot match up to the newer more efficient dishwasher models that are being sold more recently, and the amount of wastage from these is shocking.
 Not only do these outdated models cost the owners more each year in utility bills, but they are also wasting gallons and gallons of water in every cycle.